 Since 1995 the commissioners have supported technology enhancements automating and streamlining county government eliminating data duplication.
 By forming partnerships between county departments information flows from one department to another seamlessly via a county network.
 Alliances and information sharing has also been extended to the City of Lock Haven and Economic Partnership.
 With these alliances in place information can be shared between these entities to tackle regional problems such as land use, economic development, emergency services, and police protection.

 The Commissioners hold a weekly work session on Mondays at 9am, and regular Board meeting on Thursdays at 10am in the 3rd floor conference room of the Garden Building.
-These meetings are open to the public.
+These meetings are held on the second floor of the Piper Building at 2 Piper Way Lock Haven, PA and are open to the public.